sherylg343/janeric/TESTING.md

 * All badge links work correctly - taking me to new page containing that category of products
 * Product cards are in 2 columns centered with margin on all sides
+* Main content scrolls but side menu is fixed
 * Footer is where it should be, all copy readable and centered
 * Back to top button is sticking to bottom of screen and only appears once scroll down - this seems to be the planned action for desktop screens